14 July, 2012

 "If ya mean Cappy Thorn, he's gone towards the bow to talk the enemy down."

 "Wha . . . what?"
 I looked back at the bow and couldn't see anything in the smokey air.
-I ran down and towards the bow, and as I got closer to it I could just make out the Weasil standing on the back of the ship, sword thrust out in combat stance.
+I ran down towards the bow, and as I got closer to it, I could just make out the Weasil standing on the back of the ship, sword thrust out in combat stance.

 "Crazeee, crazeee, crazeee!"
 I muttered as I got closer.